-Even planning a family holiday can be so exhausting, you might feel you need to plan another one just for yourself once you’ve got it all figured out.
-Thankfully, at Black Tomato we’re experts in planning epic adventures for all ages, and know a thing or two about travelling with little (or big) kids in tow.
+Even planning a family vacation can be so exhausting, you might feel you need to plan another one just for yourself once you’ve got it all figured out.
+Thankfully, at Black Tomato we’re experts in planning epic adventures for all ages, and know a thing or two about traveling with little (or big) kids in tow.
 Read on for our top tips for a stress-free family break.

 Sometimes it can feel like you need the logic of a chess champion and the strength of an Olympic powerlifter to pack and carry everything you need for a family holiday.
 To help lighten the load, call ahead; many hotels are very well-stocked with child-friendly facilities, from a full range of baby care to full-blown kids clubs, so you don’t need to pack a whole nursery’s worth of equipment.
 Keep it even lighter by swapping bits of kit for travel versions, such as a lightweight folding pushchair.

 Even something as simple as a suitcase designed for children can be a big help.
 Kids will love packing their own things into their own space, and clever designs such as the ride-on Trunki (which looks like so much fun, we want one of our own) are useful for tired little legs in the terminal.
 It’s also a good way to make sure they pack their favourite toys – you don’t want to realise you’ve left Mr Bear at home when you’re 30,000ft in the air with a grumpy infant.

 Tablets can save a lot of space usually occupied by games, books and toys – we’ve written about those and our other top tech for kids (and parents) here.